 For regular maintenance, consider using bleach or vinegar to clean ac drain line at least once every few months.

-is another popular option for
+Vinegar is another popular option for cleaning ac drain lines.

-every few months can help prevent mold and algae growth.
+Pouring a cup of vinegar down the drain every few months can help prevent mold and algae growth.

-.
+Vinegar is a mild acid that is effective at breaking down organic buildup without damaging your drain line or the metal components of your HVAC system.
 This natural solution not only helps to prevent clogs but also keeps the drain pan clean.

 Using white vinegar is not only effective for cleaning but also offers a more environmentally friendly alternative to harsher chemicals like bleach.